 WINNING AND SUCCESS

 This world is not about “winning”.
 Jack Welsh is not our hero.
 He is not a villain either.
-He represents one of the many views.
-It is so nice to win.
-But life is not all about winning by an individual or a company.
+He represents one point of view.
+Life is not all about winning by an individual or a company.
 It is about all of us winning in the long run, making this world a better place.

-Life can no longer be about winning.
-It is about balanced sustainable growth.
-Business should no longer be about pushing sales and indiscriminate marketing.
-“To each according to the needs we create in him/her, from each according to his/her ability to pay).
+We need balanced, sustainable growth.
+Business can no longer be about pushing sales and indiscriminate marketing (“To each, according to the needs we create in him/her, from each according to his/her ability to pay).

-It should be about understanding the true needs, and then providing solutions in an affordable way.
-And it should always be about making this world a better place, healthier, happier, more beautiful.
+Our actions should be about understanding the true needs, and then providing solutions, affordably.
+About making this world a better place, healthier, happier, more beautiful.
 Some people say it all boils down to money.
 No, it does not.
 Money is just one of life’s KPIs.
-Life is rather about success.
-Success as per Ralph Waldo Emerson’s definition.
+We believe in success as per Ralph Waldo Emerson’s definition:

 “To laugh often and much; To win the respect of intelligent people and the affection of children; To earn the appreciation of honest critics and endure the betrayal of false friends; To appreciate beauty, to find the best in others; To leave the world a bit better, whether by a healthy child, a garden patch, or a redeemed social condition; To know even one life has breathed easier because you have lived.
 This is to have succeeded.”

-In the bigger scheme of things, the world no longer needs growth achieved by budgets and push marketing goods people do not need or worse are even detrimental to them.
-That paradigm must shift as otherwise we will use up resources and burn ourselves out (also in the literary meaning of that word).
-We see this paradigm slowly shifting, yet much of business is entrenched in inertia.
+In the greater scheme of things, the world no longer needs growth achieved by pushing goods and services to people do not really need them.
+That paradigm must shift as otherwise we will use up resources and burn ourselves out (also literary).
+We see this paradigm slowly shifting, yet much of business is entrenched in the old ways.
 We want to be part of that change.
-We believe that growth should and will continue in a sustainable way with respect to the environment.
+We believe that growth should continue in a sustainable way with respect to the environment.

-WORLD IS MUCH BETTER PLACE THAN WE THINK
+WORLD IS A MUCH BETTER PLACE THAN WE THINK

 ORGANIZATION IS A SET OF PEOPLE

 And so, an organization works well if they can form a productive, motivated team.
 It is people, who take care of its machines and processes, watch for waste, losses and look out for improvements.
-Their motivation and unlocking their potential is the key to good results.
+Their motivation that unlocks their potential is the key to good results.

-There are many types of organizations and many types of people.
-Some people work best in strict military style discipline, some thrive in warmer climates.
-We recommend reading “Reinventing Organization” by Frederic Laloux, where the concept of modern, empowered “teal” organization is explained.
+There are many types of organizations as there are many types of people.
+Some people work best in strict military-style discipline; some thrive in warmer climates.
+We recommend taking a look at “Reinventing Organization” by Frederic Laloux, where the concept of modern, empowered “teal” organization is explained.

-It is important that every organization understand itself and understands where it wants to be.
+It is essential that every organization understands its climate and management style and understands where it wants to be.
 Clarity is important.
-The worst thing that can happen is an organization that claims to be modern and empowering while in reality it keep operating in the old way.
+The worst thing that can happen is an organization that claims to be modern and empowering while in reality it keep operating in the old ways confusing and frustrating people.

-We believe that good planning is a key for every effective organization.
-Budgets are necessary as they provide predictability.
-But we have seen many serious issues of traditional, inflexible budgeting approach.
-A lot of work, a lot of unnecessary spending to use the budget before the end of the year and inability to carry out important projects, responding to sudden change as it was not budgeted.
+We believe that good planning is vital for every effective organization.
+Budgets are useful as they provide predictability.
+But we have seen many severe issues of traditional, inflexible budgeting approach.
+A lot of work to prepare budget, a lot of unnecessary spending to use up the budget before the end of the year and inability to carry out important projects, responding to sudden change as it was not budgeted.
 Buffering, beefing up.
-But even bigger downside is the damage to creativity and flexibility of the organization.
-Especially if shifting between allocations are not allowed.
+But even more significant downside is the damage to creativity and flexibility of the organization.
+Especially if shifting between allocations is not allowed.

 We believe in free market, and freedom in general.
 Especially in personal freedom.
 But it is another subject.
 Happy to discuss it with you at some point.
 But there are some issues especially in the way financial institutions operate and damage they can make.
 It became clearly visible in 2008.

-It has been best described by Adair Turner, the man who handled the 2008 financial crises in the UK in his book “Life after crisis” [Tytuł muszę sprawdzić].
-What he states is that the industries that add actual value – manufacturing is the best example – should be fee to compete and the result will always be good for consumers and society in general.
-However, the purely speculative activities – financial derivatives being the best examples – should be closely watched and regulated.
-For more explanation and insights, we recommend you take a look at his book.
+It has been best described by Adair Turner, the man who handled remedies to the 2008 financial crisis in the UK, in his book “Economics after the Crisis” .
+What he argues is that the industries that actually add tangible value – manufacturing being the best example – should be free to compete, and the result of fair competition will always be good for consumers and society in general.
+However, the purely speculative activities – like financial derivatives and other instruments – must be closely watched and regulated.

-We believe in the system that allows, freedom as it leads to ingenuity, innovation, and progress.
+We believe in the system that allows economic freedom as it leads to ingenuity, innovation, and progress.
 But, we also believe in compassion and social safety nets.
-And so, we also believe that certain checks are necessary to avoid unfair exploitation.
+And so, we are also convinced that strong checks are necessary to avoid unfair exploitation of people and environment.

 ROLE OF A COMPANY

-There is much discussion of the role of the corporation today and it is difficult to summarize in a few lines.
-In August 2019 The Business Roundtable caused a stir by redefining purpose of the company shying away from the dogma that increasing shareholder’s value should be the sole objective.
-Companies should also look out for the interests of customers, suppliers, workers, communities and respect the environment.
+There is much discussion of the role of the corporation today and it isn’t easy to summarize in a few lines.
+In August 2019, The Business Roundtable caused a stir by redefining the purpose of the company, shying away from the dogma that increasing shareholder’s value should be the sole objective.
+We believe Companies should also look out for the interests of stakeholders – customers, suppliers, workers, communities and last but not least respect the environment.

-In summary, we very much agree with Andrew Carnegie’s summary: “Surplus wealth is a sacred trust which its possessor is bound to administer in his lifetime for the good of the community”.
-Being an owner is being a custodian with responsibility to all stakeholders.
+In summary, we very much agree with Andrew Carnegie’s statement: “Surplus wealth is a sacred trust which its possessor is bound to administer in his lifetime for the good of the community”.
+Being an owner is being a custodian with a responsibility to all stakeholders.

 CHALLENGES IN THE CHANGING WORKFORCE

 We will expand this section soon.
 We will put a chapter about the education in general, how the system designed in nineteenth century burns young people out, demotivates them, sucks the energy out of them.
 Does not develop creativity and understanding skills, but tries to turn them into an outdated Wikipedia while kIn general the system designed in the nineteenth century (or earlier) burns out young people, demotivates, sucks the life energy out of them.
 It rarely not develops creativity and understanding skills, but tries to turn them into an outdated Encyclopedia while killing their curiosity and passion.
 This is well presented by Ken Robinson in “Creative Schools” and his other works and talks.
 We could not put it any better We fully agree with his views on the importance of creativity in education.

-In our opinion we live in a “transition period”.
-Recent years have uncovered rocks of the present paradigm, where value is created by sales force pushing growth leaving most people of the organization burned out, machines abused and environment depleted and polluted.
+In our opinion, we live in some kind of a “transition period.”
+Recent years have uncovered rocks of the present growth-focused paradigm, where value is created by salesforce pushing growth, leaving most people of the organization burned out, machines abused, and the environment depleted and polluted.

-As SPL we do not push, but ty to “tune into” our client’s needs.
-In turn we like to work with clients that also “tune into” the needs of today’s world.
+As SPL we do not push but try to tune in to our client’s needs.
+In turn, we like to work with clients that also “tune into” the needs of today’s world.
 Strive to make the world a bit better place.
-We like to work with companies that make things that people want, need and are good for them.
-Companies that work on reducing their environmental impact, contribute to reducing poverty and improve well-being of people.
+We like to work with companies that make things and provide services that people truly need, and are good for people and the world in general.

-[Will expand Manufacturing company is like a physical system – we will expand this section shortly
+Manufacturing company is like a physical system – we will expand this section shortly